Wizcorp/javascript-styleguide/Unity-C#/README.md

 ## Variable declarations
-Declare one variable per var statement, it makes it easier to re-order the lines, and put declarations in the order in which they make sense.
+Declare one variable per type statement, it makes it easier to re-order the lines, and put declarations in the order in which they make sense.
 Idealy, variables should be initialized where they are declared and they must be declared in the smallest scope possible.
-A null initialization is acceptable.

 ### Loop